stfc/PSyclone/doc/user_guide/examples.rst

     ./extract
     ncdump ./main-update.nc | less

-Example 18: Incrementing a Continuous Field After Reading it
+Example 18: Incrementing a Continuous Field After Reading It
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Example of a ``GH_READINC`` access.
 A kernel with ``GH_READINC``